charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner, and all other users.
 Regular files are not changed.

 # Directory Creation Script
 This script creates a directory called `my_dir` with permission `751` in the working directory.

+# Change Group Script

+This script changes the group owner of the file `hello` to `school`.